 To clean some of the pond base in Autumn:

-- Remove the thick silt layer and do a partial water change to reintroduce oxygen to the system
+- Remove the thick silt layer

 - In a small pond use a fine, flat edged dipping net which you can drag cross the base of the pond and lift any silt into a wheelbarrow for redistribution on the veg patch as a good source of nutrients.

 - Some silt left will be a source of nutrient for waterlilies next year.